Break-Through-Tech/Wyndham-1A-no-show-fraud-detection/Challenge-Project-Overview.md

 ## 📊 Dataset

 [CA to update here - "This is not 100% solidified yet, but we would ideally be providing reservation and redemption data.
 It would be shared via a secure Sharepoint site (encrypted).
 We (Wyndham) may end up needing to generate synthetic Wyndham-shaped data instead of providing real data, depending on what our compliance team comes back with.]
+Write a sentence or two on how the data was generated - based on real data and is synthetic, etc.
+Overview of each file, whats in them

 ---